OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers: Results

-Fig.~\ref{fig:compare_gen_showers_top} (left) compares the cell energies.
-We observe an accurate performance of \ojac across almost the entire energy range, on par with \textsc{L2LFlows}.
-For the higher energies we see some deviations for both \ojac and \textsc{CaloClouds II} (CM).
-As seen in Fig.~\ref{fig:codebook_sizes}, the mismodeling for \ojac is introduced by the VQ-VAE.
-The behavior of \textsc{CaloClouds II} (CM) is consistent with what was seen in the original paper.
+Figure~\ref{fig:compare_gen_showers_top} (left) compares the cell energies.
+We observe an accurate performance of \textsc{OmniJet}-$\alpha_C$ across almost the entire energy range, on par with \textsc{L2LFlows}.
+For the higher energies we see some deviations for both \textsc{OmniJet}-$\alpha_C$ and \textsc{CaloClouds~II} (CM).
+As seen in Figure~\ref{fig:codebook_sizes}, the mismodeling for \textsc{OmniJet}-$\alpha_C$ is introduced by the VQ-VAE.
+The behavior of \textsc{CaloClouds~II} (CM) is consistent with what was seen in the original paper.
 The shaded area in the histogram corresponds to the region below half the energy of a minimal ionizing particle (MIP).
 In real detectors, read-outs at such small energies are dominated by noise.
 Therefore, cell energies below $0.1$\,MeV will not be considered in the following discussion, and the remaining plots and distributions only include cells above this cut-off.

-Fig.~\ref{fig:compare_gen_showers_top} (center) shows the distribution of the total energy sum of showers.
+Figure~\ref{fig:compare_gen_showers_top} (center) shows the distribution of the total energy sum of showers.
 For this calculation, the energy of all hits surpassing half the MIP energy are added up for each shower.
-This distribution is strongly correlated to the incident photon energy on which \textsc{L2LFlows} and \textsc{CaloClouds II} (CM) are conditioned. \ojac has to learn this distribution on its own.
+This distribution is strongly correlated to the incident photon energy on which \textsc{L2LFlows} and \textsc{CaloClouds~II} (CM) are conditioned. \textsc{OmniJet}-$\alpha_C$ has to learn this distribution on its own.

-Finally, Fig.~\ref{fig:compare_gen_showers_top} (right) shows the number of hits.
-While the L2L-Flows and \textsc{CaloClouds II} (CM) are conditioned on this distribution, \ojac is able to achieve good agreement with the Geant4 distribution without this conditioning.
+Finally, Figure~\ref{fig:compare_gen_showers_top} (right) shows the number of hits.
+While the \textsc{L2LFlows} and \textsc{CaloClouds~II} (CM) are conditioned on this distribution, \textsc{OmniJet}-$\alpha_C$ is able to achieve good agreement with the Geant4 distribution without this conditioning.
 The discrepancies we see are a small peak at a shower length of around 400 to 500, and also some showers that are too long.

-In Fig.~\ref{fig:compare_gen_showers_bottom} we compare the spatial properties of the shower.
-The left plot shows that the Geant4 distribution of the center of gravity along the \mbox{$z$-axis} is well modeled by all three architectures. \ojac performs better in the center of the peak than at the edges.
+In Figure~\ref{fig:compare_gen_showers_bottom} we compare the spatial properties of the shower.
+The left plot shows that the Geant4 distribution of the center of gravity along the \mbox{$z$-axis} is well modeled by all three architectures. \textsc{OmniJet}-$\alpha_C$ performs better in the center of the peak than at the edges.